ersel/country-code-info/README.md

 // examples showing searching by various data fields let uk = CountryCodes.findCountry({'fifa': 'eng'});
 let uk = CountryCodes.findCountry({'dial': '44'});

+// if you need to match exactly the string you pass in
+// the value, you can use this function instead.
+// This is useful above all for codes with a variable
+// number of digits.
+Example:
+let uk = CountryCodes.findCountryExact({'ds': 'gb'});
 ```

 # Notes